-Box 12.
+Box 15.
 Tailoring Phases.

-All Phases are mandatory, but each step can be tailored to suit the project's needs.
-For example, the step to demobilise the Project team in the Close phase may be scheduled for earlier in the phase for some roles, with the exception of the Project manager, who can only be demobilised in the last step.
-Likewise, all steps regarding Donors and Suppliers may be omitted where a project has no such roles assigned.
+All Phases are mandatory, but each milestone can be tailored to suit the project's needs.
+For example, the milestone to demobilise the Project team in the Close phase may be scheduled for earlier in the phase for some roles, with the exception of the Project manager, who can only be demobilised as the last milestone.
+Likewise, all milestones regarding Donors and Suppliers may be omitted where a project has no such roles assigned.

 The roles and responsibilities for creating the Project plan should be considered a minimum.
-If the project is particularly large, complex, or contains high levels of organisational (e.g. reputational) risk, the Executive may take additional review and sign off the Project plan from the Leader, who may in turn choose to seek review and sign off from the Governing body.
+If the project is particularly large, complex, or contains high levels of organisational (e.g. reputational) risk, the Executive may take additional review and sign off of the Project plan from the Leader, who may in turn choose to seek review and sign off from the Governing body.